utshomax/postman-docs/src/pages/docs/postman-flows/flows-query-language/function-reference.md

 ### log

-Returns the natural logarithm of a number (base e)
+Returns the natural logarithm of a number (base e).

 ``` javascript
 $log($num: number) => number